This Land is Our Land: Protection leads to repurchase

 Creating the Foundations for Successful Community Based Conservation

-As the Carbon Tanzania operations specialist, I have just had the privilege to participate in a whirlwind tour of the 12 villages and 2 districts that make up the new Yaeda-Eyasi Landscape REDD project, an expansion of the award-winning Yaeda Valley Project.
+As the Carbon Tanzania operations specialist, I have just had the privilege to participate in a whirlwind tour of the 12 villages and two districts that make up the new Yaeda-Eyasi Landscape REDD project, an expansion of the award-winning Yaeda Valley Project.
 For the eight year lifetime of the Yaeda Valley REDD Project, Carbon Tanzania […]

 The Power of People Led Conservation